zdravkov/kendo-docs/api/wrappers/jsp/editor.md

 ### paste `String`

-Fires before when content is pasted in the Editor.
+Fires before the content is pasted in the Editor.

 For additional information check the [paste](/api/web/editor#events-paste) event documentation.